yoshuawuyts/dad/docs/methods.md

 ## Persistance
 #### .save()
-Persist the record changes to the server through HTTP.
+Persist the record changes to the server over HTTP.
 Can be provided with optional HTTP headers.
 Emits a `save` event when completed, else it emits an `error` event
 ````js
 books.save();